anaef/nginx-lws/doc/Library.md

 `application/x-www-form-urlencoded`, i.e., HTML form submissions with the `POST` method.

+## lws.pairs (args)

+Enables pairs-like iteration over request and response headers.

+> [!NOTE]
+> The function is only provided for Lua 5.1.
+As of Lua 5.2, you can use the regular `pairs`
+> function.

 ## lws.status

 Represents a table of common HTTP status codes with strings as keys and integers as values.